npm/policies/unpublish.md

 ## Issues?

-If for some reason the unpublish command fails within the 24 hour window, or if you need assistence with the deprecate process, please reach to support@npmjs.com where we'll be happy to assist.
+If for some reason the unpublish command fails within the 24 hour window, or if you need assistance with the deprecate process, please reach to support@npmjs.com where we'll be happy to assist.

 ## Changes